 Faculty at MIC, MAHE, Manipal

-Ms Anupa Lewis holds the position Assistant Professor – Senior Scale, in the department of Media Studies, Manipal Institute of Communication, MAHE.
-Moreover, considering communication as the broad spectrum she has about a decade of experience in engaging lectures in media, literature and cultural studies apart from being the resource person for several creative writing workshops.
-Her core areas of research include comparative literature, literary anthropology, speculative fiction, ecocriticism, geofeminism, media rhetoric and narratology.
+Dr. Anupa Lewis holds the position of Associate Professor at Manipal Institute of Communication, MAHE.
+Besides, considering communication as the broad arena of expertise, she has more than a decade of experience in engaging lectures, conducting creative writing workshops, as well as fostering collaborative interactions in the domain of media, literature and cultural studies.
+Her research work spans across multidisciplinary areas such as that of art and aesthetics, literary anthropology, speculative fiction, eco-phenomenology, geofeminism, media semiotics, rhetoric and narratology.

 Manipal Institute of Communication